webtiming/sequencer/overview.md

 ## Media Model

-**Timeline**
-> A timeline is simply the set of floating point numbers p where <code>min <= p && p =< max</code>. <code>min</code> and <code>max</code> are floating point numbers and may take on values <code>-Infinity</code> or <code>Infinity</code>.
-Points on the timeline are associated with a unit.
+- **Timeline** A timeline is simply the set of floating point numbers p where min \<= p \<= max. min and max are floating point numbers and may take on values -Infinity or Infinity.
+Values on the timeline are usually associated with a unit, such as seconds, frame counter or slide number.

-**Timing object**
-> Defines a timeline and movement of a point along this timeline.
-No movement is considered a special case of movement.
+- **Timing object** Defines a timeline and movement of a point along this timeline.
+Point *not moving* (i.e. standing still or paused) is considered a special case of movement.
 The timing object supports continuous movements (expressed through velocity and acceleration) as well as discrete jumps on the timeline.
 A discrete jumps from A to B here implies that no time was spent on the transition and that no point p between A and B was visited.

-**Timed data**
-> Objects, whose validity is defined in reference to an axis.
+- **Timed data** Objects, whose validity is defined in reference to a timeline.
 For instance, the validity of subtitles are typically defined in reference to a media timeline.
-The Sequencer requires object validity to be defined in terms of points or intervals on the axis.
-Timed scripts are one class of timed data where objects represent operations or commands to be executed.
+Points and intervals on the timeline is a common way of defining object validity, but not the only way.
+Timed scripts are a special case of timed data where objects represent operations or commands to be executed.

-**Sequencing**
-> The process of translating timed data or timed script into timed execution.
+- **Sequencing** The process of translating timed data or a timed script into timed execution.

-**Timed Media**
-> A timed media presentation is created by mapping media content to a common timeline, and applying movement along this timeline.
-Note that the existence of a media presentation does not depend on content.
-This implies that timed playback is well defined, even if no content is defined for the media presentation.
-It also implies that a media presentation may dynamically replace all its content during presentation.
-Multiple timelines/timingobjects may be defined, and media content may define validity with respect to each.
+- **Timed Media** A timed media presentation is created by mapping timed media content (i.e. timed data) to a common timeline, and applying movement along this timeline. *So, timed media is ultimately created from two distinct entities; timing resources and timed content resources.* No timed content (i.e. empty) is considered a special case.
+This way, a media presentation may dynamically replace all its timed content during playback/presentation, yet remain well defined at all times.
+Multiple timingobjects/timelines may be defined for a single media presentation, and media content may define validity with respect to multiple timelines.

+- **Online Timed Media** Online timed media is media presentation where at least one resource (timing resource or content resource) is connected to an online resource.

-**Multi-device Timed Media**
-> A timed media presentation where at least one timeline/timing object is defined by a timing object that is synchronized across a network.
+- **Multi-device Timed Media** A timed media presentation where at least one timing object is connected to an online timing resource.
+It follows that multi-device timed media is also online timed media.

+> Timed media is ultimately created from two distinct entities; timing resources and timed content resources.

 ## Related work

+All media framework includes some form of timeline, playback controls and sequencing logic.

+In the Web, text track support is integrated with media elements.
+The current text trac implementation provides an API that is quite similar to the Sequencer, but suffers a few limitations.
+The precision of enter/exit events is coarse as their execution is ...

 > To be completed...

 <!--
 Sequencing functionality is already provided by existing media frameworks, for example text tracks  integrated with  media elements, audio sample scheduling within the Web Audio API [[WEBAUDIO]], or timegraph traversal within SMIL Timing [[SMIL3]].

+limited to points and intervals
 -->

 ## Design goals